SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

     **Note:** The maximum network performance varies depending on instance families.
 For more concurrent connections, we recommend that you use g5ne.
 For more information, see the "g5ne, general purpose instance family with enhanced network performance" section in [Instance families](/intl.en-US/Instance/Instance families.md).

 -   Offers a CPU-to-memory ratio of 1:8.
--   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269 processors with a maximum turbo frequency of 3.2 GHz.
+-   Equipped with 2.5 GHz Intel ® Xeon ® Platinum 8269 processors with a maximum turbo frequency of 3.2 GHz for consistent computing performance.
 -   Allows you to enable or disable Hyper-Threading.

     **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).